LEEF-UZH/LEEF/README.md

 ## bioconductor packages

-The extaction of the datra from the flowcytometer depends on bioconductor packages.
+The extaction of the data from the flowcytometer depends on bioconductor packages.
 They can be ionstalled as followed (details see
 <https://bioconductor.org/install/#install-bioconductor-packages> )

 It is also possible, that the following packages have to be installed by